St James Square, Monmouth: History and location

 "There are some lovely spots in the town centre, none prettier than St James's Square, with its old war memorial in the shadow of a romantic-looking tree."
 This is the description of St James Square (pictured) in Monmouth, Wales that appeared in The Telegraph of 25 February 2006.
 The Monmouth War Memorial, which commemorates the fallen of the First and Second World Wars, was the work of sculptor W. Clarke of Llandaff.
 The monument was installed near the western tip of triangular St James Square in 1921, in front of a mature Catalpa, now known as the Monmouth Catalpa Tree.

 While St James Square does not appear on the 1610 map of Monmouth drawn by cartographer John Speed, Dixton Gate (East Gate), just east of the square, is shown on the early 17th-century map (pictured).
 St James Square is located within the medieval walls of Monmouth.
 Whitecross Street extends from Church Street eastward, terminating at the roundabout encircling St James Square.
 St James Square continues to bring the community together.
 It serves as the site of ceremonies held on Armistice Day and Remembrance Sunday.

 On some maps of Monmouth, the eastern segment of Whitecross Street, from its intersection with Monk Street to its termination on the roundabout, is also given the name St James Square.
 As a consequence, some buildings along that stretch of street have both Whitecross and St James addresses.
 In addition, St James Street and Old Dixton Road intersect with the roundabout at its eastern aspect.
 In 2010, during the course of gas main replacement work at St James Square and Wyebridge Street, Mesolithic era artefacts, including flints, were excavated (link to photograph of flints below).
 This represented the first discovery of Mesolithic human settlement in Monmouth.

 The Monmouth Catalpa Tree

 The Catalpa or Indian Bean Tree, one of the oldest and largest specimens in the United Kingdom, was planted on the square about 1900.
 The grade II listed cenotaph and tree, with adjacent lawn and flowers, are enclosed by railings.
 In 2005, the Catalpa was the focus of controversy when the Monmouthshire County Council condemned the tree.
-Other groups in the community joined together to hire a professional to investigate the tree's condition.
+Other groups in the community joined to hire a professional to investigate the tree's condition.
 Eventually, metal rods were installed to support a number of the tree's branches.